kristinemlarson/gnssrefl/README.md

 - 302, 306, 307 : Beidou frequencies

 * Some json settings can be set at the command line.  run **make_json_input -h** to see these.
 Otherwise, edit the json file.
+Note that there are a few inconstencies between the command line and the json file (for example, h1 and h2 on the command line become minH and maxH in the json file).
+I apologize for this.

 - e1 and e2 are the min and max elevation angle, in degrees
 - minH and maxH are the min and max allowed reflector height, in meters